jetbeep/android-sdk/README.md

 `connect(device: ConnectableDevice): Boolean` - to connect to specified device.
 Returns *true* on successful connection.

 `disconnect(): Boolean` - to disconnect from device.
 Returns *true* on successful disconnection.

 `subscribe(customerCallback: DeviceChangeListener)` - subscribe to a listener to get updates of devices and their statuses.

 `unsubscribe(customerCallback: DeviceChangeListener)` - unsubscribe from a listener.

 `getVisibleDevices(): List<ConnectableDevice>` - get a list of all visible connectable devices.

 **`ConnectableDevice`** - entity of connectable device.
 Contains some public things:
- - `shopId` - shop id of the device
+ - `shopId: Int` - shop id of the device
+ - `shopName: String` - shop name
  - `isConnectable(): Boolean` - returns true if device is connectable at the moment.